TarcisioGuilge/TarcisioGuilge/README.md

 <h1 align="center">Hi dear, I'm Tarciso Guilge</h1>
-<h3 align="center">A Web Developer focused on search for the best things that technology may offer for humanity</h3>
+<h3 align="center">A Web Developer focused on search for the best things that technology can offer for humanity</h3>